 .
 Others may have better mobility, but holding the hook grip causes pain in the hand or wrist that doesn''t improve with time.
 The final group has no problem at all achieving the proper hand and wrist position overhead and has no pain when holding the hook.

 This last group seems to be comprised of more women than men.
 I suspect this is simply a product of women generally being more flexible and the diameter of women''s bars being smaller and their hands being more slender; this allows more movement of the hand and wrist even with the hook grip.
-Men tend to be tighter in general, and with thicker hands and thicker barbells, it''s less common for them to be able to get the hand and wrist into a comfortable settled position with the thumb still hooked.
+Men tend to be tighter in general, and with thicker hands and thicker barbells, it's less common for them to be able to get the hand and wrist into a comfortable settled position with the thumb still hooked.
 It's also more difficult to keep the grip relaxed adequately for this good position when the hook grip is maintained.

 This timing can be difficult to perfect and it may take a lot of practice.
 Muscle snatches